- Parole is the early release of a prisoner or a state of supervision that occurs after someone has been released from incarceration.

 When a person gets out of jail after committing a theft but he still has to check in regularly with his probation officer and comply with certain requirements, this is an example of a time when he is on parole.

 - To parole is to allow for the release of a prisoner.

 When a group of board members on the probation board in the criminal justice department review a prisoner's case and decide to let him out of jail, this is an example of a time when they parole the prisoner.

-Origin: Fr, a word, formal promise < OFr < LL(Ec) parabola, a speech, parable
+Origin: French a word, formal promise ; from Old French ; from Ecclesiastical Late Latin parabola, a speech, parable

 Origin: French, promise, word, from Vulgar Latin *paraula, from Latin parabola, discourse; see parable.